felix-andreas/hopfieldnetwork/README.md

 The Saved pattern frame (right) shows the pattern currently saved in the network.
 - **Set initial** sets the currently displayed image as new neuron state.
 - **Set input** sets the currently displayed image as input pattern.
-- **Remove** Removes the currently displayed image from the Hopfield network.
+- **Remove** removes the currently displayed image from the Hopfield network.

 ### Menu bar
 - In the **Network** tab, a new Hopfield network of any size can be initialized.